matteo-carrara/anagramus/README.md

 _by Matteo Carrara_

 # How to run
-Clone/download the repository, then you shall run
+Clone/download the repository, then you should run

 ```
  python .\anagram.py